ChimeraX docs icon

 For fragment, both model-info and fragment-name are required.
 Several planar 5- and 6-membered rings and their fused ring systems are available, with choices for fragment-name as listed in the Build Structure dialog.

-For peptide, the required arguments are model-info and the sequence as a string of single-letter amino acid codes (upper- or lowercase) and a list of comma-separated pairs of φ,ψ values, one pair for each residue, in the same order as in the sequence.
-Even though the terminal residues lack either φ or ψ, a pair of values is required for each residue.
+For peptide, the required arguments are model-info and the sequence as a string of single-letter amino acid codes (upper- or lowercase) and a list of comma-separated pairs of φ,ψ values, up to one pair for each residue, in the same order as in the sequence.
+Even though the terminal residues lack either φ or ψ, a pair of values is required for each residue; if fewer φ,ψ pairs are entered, however, the values from the last-entered pair will be used multiple times as needed.
 The “extra” values for the terminal residues will be ignored.
-Example:
+Examples:

 For nucleic, the required arguments are model-info and the sequence of one strand as a string of single-letter nucleic acid codes (upper- or lowercase).
 The complementary strand of the double helix will also be built according to the specified type (default dna) and form (default B).
 For building a hybrid DNA/RNA, the sequence of the DNA strand should be given.
 The nucleic acid chains will be assigned the first two unused chain IDs of the atomic model.